abdullatif14/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2) This script prints effective username of the current user
+(3) A script that prints out all the current user is part of